jakubgrad/Aineopintojen-harjoitusty-Algoritmit-ja-teko-ly-/documentation/implementation document.md

 - Need to run more different types of tests for Dijkstra
 - Need to run tests for efficiency / results of the algorithms
 - Add_neighbours_of_start_coordinates_to_open_set could use the function produce_neighbours
+- Need to move print_for_cli away from JPS
+- Add debug mode?
+- Add different types of tests

 # Targeted time and space requirements (e.g. O-analyses)